RainrainWu/RainrainWu.github.io/content/posts/20240810_signals_requiring_a_dedicated_sdet_team.md

 categories: ["engineering"]
 ---

-It's could be a great timing to establish a dedicated SDET team if the following stories keep occurring in your daily development.
+It could be a great timing to establish a dedicated SDET team if the following stories keep occurring in your daily development.

 <!--more-->